Rewzilla/c-debugging-tips/howto/valgrind.md

 ## Example

 Consider the following program which is meant to generate a set of 10 integers, set them all to `99`, and then print them.
-These integers are stored on the heap, using a block of memory allocated with `malloc()`.
+These integers are stored on the heap in a block of memory allocated with `malloc()`.

 ```c
 #include <stdio.h>